CuriouslyCory/erc1155-monorepo/README.md

 1. Project requires [npm](https://nodejs.org/en/download/).
 Follow the instructions specific to your OS to install it.
 2. Clone this repository and browse to the file location in your terminal

-- From github desktop you can find the file location by looking at the file path in file => clone repository
-- Once you have that open the command prompt (win + r => cmd)
-- Change directory to the file path `cd <file path>` (e.g. `cd C:\Users\username\Documents\The-Forge` (don't forget to add the `The-Forge` at the end as it won't be in the github file path)
-- You can run `explorer .` to open the file explorer in the current directory
-- Or you can run `notepad ./filename` to open a file in notepad

 3. ```bash
    # Install pnpm globally
    npm i -g pnpm